lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/building-linux-with-buildroot.rst

 - Restart the board and halt the HSS (Hart Software Services) by pressing any key
 - In the HSS command line interface, type `usbdmsc` to expose the eMMC as a USB mass storage device using the USB-C connector.
 - If successful, a message saying "USB Host connected" will be displayed
-- Now, copy the image from local machine to BeagleV Fire's eMMC
+- Now, copy the image from local machine to BeagleV-Fire's eMMC

 .. code:: console